-A School Counselor or School Psychologist will conduct the assessment and notify building principal.
+A School Counselor or School Psychologist will conduct the interview and notify the building principal.

-The CSE Chair and Nurses will be notified as needed.
+The CSE Chair, Nurses, and SRO will be notified as needed.

 Risk Factors

 - Depression

 - Substance use and abuse

 - Unusual thoughts and behavior or confusion about reality

 - Impulsivity

 - Aggression

 - Previous suicide attempt or family history of suicide